 Atlanta’s ever-growing and ever-changing food scene still leaves room for a few constants: You can always get a good sweet tea and you never have to go far for tasty fried chicken.
-Here are a few places to start.
+Here are our top five picks for the best fried chicken restaurants in Atlanta:

 Watershed on Peachtree.
 Walking into light-filled, contemporary Watershed on Peachtree, you might expect a menu as fresh and pared-down as the design scheme.
 But this is New South cuisine and the mac n’ cheese and cornbread are still there.
 They’ve just been citified.